sapienzaapps/seismocloud-sensor-nodemcu/README.md

 ## How to build

-1. Download the source code
+1. Download the source code (for stable releases, please checkout latest git tag)
 2. Open project in Arduino IDE
 3. Compile and upload in your Arduino Board